neirocca sound-first music theory

 Roman numeralsI - VIm - IV - V

-Chord names are practical when playing.
-Roman numerals show the structure that survives transposition.
+Chord names are practical for playing.
+Roman numerals show the structure that survives transposition — memorize the reorder table in numerals and you can reproduce each mood in any key.

 Common mistake

-Using a common progression does not automatically make a song unoriginal.
+Using a common progression does not make a song unoriginal.

-The same progression can become many different songs depending on tempo, rhythm, melody, lyrics, voicing, and sound.
-The skill is not avoiding common progressions; it is choosing the emotional motion intentionally.
+The same progression becomes many different songs through tempo, rhythm, melody, lyrics, and voicing.
+The skill is not avoiding common progressions; it is choosing the emotional motion on purpose.

 What to try next